 - Chronic alcoholism

-Peripheral Neuropathy has no cure, at treatment only relieves the patient’s symptoms.
-The most common treatment for neuropathic pain are prescription drugs, but also topical creams, gels and patches.
-In some cases a cortisone sympathetic nerve block can be done for temporary pain relief.
+Peripheral Neuropathy has no cure, and treatment only relieves the patient’s symptoms.
+The most common treatment for neuropathic pain is prescription drugs, but also topical creams, gels, and patches.
+In some cases, a cortisone sympathetic nerve block can provide temporary pain relief.

-Medicare does not consider routine podiatry services to be medically necessary.
+Medicare does not cover routine podiatry services, because CMS doesn’t consider them to be medically necessary.
 Some of those treatments and services include: